Famous Same-Sex Couples

 ? (?) [unnamed in articles]

-Since 1980, Arthur directed a series of hard-edged, mean-spirited political campaigns to elect conservatives in the United States and Israel.
-He has been allied with Republicans who have fiercely opposed any civil rights for gay men and lesbians, including former Senator Jesse Helms of North Carolina.
+For 25 years, since 1980, Arthur directed a series of hard-edged, mean-spirited political campaigns to elect (often gay-hating) conservatives in the United States and Israel.
+He has been allied with Republicans — including the rabidly phobic former Senator Jesse Helms of North Carolina — who have fiercely opposed any civil rights for gay men and lesbians.
+Arthur has regularly described himself as a libertarian who supports same-sex marriage and abortion rights, while opposing big government.
+In an interview with Maariv, an Israeli newspaper, after the American elections in 2004, he criticized the Republican Party as growing too close to evangelical Christians, warning it could cause long-term damage to the party.
 In December 2004, Arthur and his partner had a legal marriage in Massachusetts.
+They have two adopted children.

 Phillip Johnson (architect)